nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/05_Modelling_System_Integration/07_Activity_Diagrams/README.md

 ## Business Object

-A business object consists of structured data that is exchanged between actions (see Messages in UML).
+A business object consists of structured data that is exchanged between actions (see <b>Messages in UML</b>).
 Generally, the business object that is the output of one action is simultaneously the input of another action:

 ![List](images/List.jpg)